Entrepreneurs are so lucky these days.

 But these resources ain’t cheap.
 They’re an investment of your money and your precious time.

-And the reality is that in certain situations, for certain business owners, some business resources offer a way better return than others.
+And the reality is that some business resources offer a way better return than others.

 This post delves into three of the most popular kinds of business growth resources, what they can offer, and what kind of business owner they’re best for.